mediar-solutions/ds-challenge/ds_challenge.md

 * `TIMESTAMP`: The moment that someone entered that `AREA`
 * `DURATION` : How many seconds that person remained on that `AREA`

 Each row on the data can be interpreted as a single event.
-While there may be some inconsistence in the data, for this challenge, you may assume that the data is correct.
+While there may be some inconsistency in the data, for this challenge, you may assume that the data is correct.

 Below, we show the blueprint of one store, with the areas that we are interested shown in red.
 The green and blue squares are cameras that are used to track users in store.
 Only the blue ones were used on this data.